 Fixed term contract for 9 months

-The job of a Save the Children’s UK Learning Solutions Officer is varied and fulfilling.
+The job of a Save the Children's Global Donation Acceptance Senior Manager is busy and varied.

 - Are you motivated by our vision of creating a world where every child doesn't just survive, but thrives, and can go on to change the world?